-Before you deploy the package metadata into your packaging org, you convert the format of your source so that it's readable by the Metadata API.
+Before you deploy the package metadata into your packaging org, you convert from source format to metadata format.

-It's likely that you have some files that you don't want to convert to Metadata API format.
+It's likely that you have some files that you don't want to convert to metadata format.
 Create a .forceignore file to indicate which files to ignore.

-1. Convert the source from Salesforce DX format to the Metadata API format.
+1. Convert from source format to the metadata format.

-sfdx force:source:convert --outputdir mdapi_output_dir --packagename managed_pkg_name If the output directory doesn't exist, it's created.
+sfdx force:source:convert --outputdir mdapi_output_dir --packagename managed_pkg_name Create the output directory in the root of your project, not in the package directory.
+If the output directory doesn't exist, it's created.
 Be sure to include the --packagename so that the converted metadata is added to the managed package in your packaging org.

-- Review the contents of the output directory. ls -lR mdapi output dir - 3.
+- 2. Review the contents of the output directory. - ls -lR mdapi_output_dir - 3.
 Authenticate the packaging org, if needed.
-This example uses an OAuth client ID but you can also specify the org with an alias. sfdx force:auth:web:login --clientid oauth_client_id - 4.
+This example specifies the org with an alias called MyPackagingOrgAlias, which helps you refer to the org more easily in subsequent commands. sfdx force:auth:web:login --setalias MyPackagingOrgAlias You can also authenticate with an OAuth client ID: sfdx force:auth:web:login --clientid oauth client id - 4.
 Deploy the package metadata back to the packaging org. sfdx force:mdapi:deploy --deploydir mdapi_output_dir --targetusername me@example.com

-The --targetusername can be the username or an alias.
-You can use other options like --wait to specify the number of minutes to wait.
-The --zipfile parameter lets you provide the path to a zip file that contains your metadata.
-Don't run tests at the same time as you deploy the metadata, though.
+The --targetusername is the username.
+Instead of the username, you can use -u MyPackagingOrgAlias to refer to your previously defined org alias.
+You can use other options, like --wait to specify the number of minutes to wait.
+Use the --zipfile parameter to provide the path to a zip file that contains your metadata.
+Don't run tests at the same time as you deploy the metadata.
 You can run tests during the package upload process.